dwarfquasar/simpleStack/README.md

 # simpleStack
-My implementation of a stack for ints.
-I plan to make this work on other types of data at some point.
+My implementation of a stack for integers, it is used in my rpn calculator.

 The only setup need is to create a stack node,
 ```